Marco Zimmerling

 I make research artifacts available as open source whenever possible:

-- The model implementation, firmware source code, and hardware design files of our work on enabling efficient device-to-device communication in battery-free wireless networks is available on GitHub.
+- The model implementation, firmware source code, and hardware design files of our work on neighbor discovery and synchronization in distributed battery-free systems is available on GitHub.

 - The hardware and software architecture of Shepherd, a portable testbed for accurately recording and replaying high-resolution spatio-temporal energy-harvesting traces, is available on GitHub.